 2. Enable Office 365 Advanced Threat Protection

-Office 365 ATP prevents your organization against phishing attacks and malicious attachments.
+Office 365 ATP protects your organization against phishing attacks and malicious attachments.
 Watch the video below to see how it works:

 A very recent example of ATP's prowess occurred earlier this month when, Microsoft reported "an attacker launched a spear-phishing campaign that lasted less than 30 minutes.
 Only 135 customer tenants were targeted, with a spray of 2,047 malicious messages, but no customers were impacted by the attack.